 The Alcyon was a 3 masted top sail fishing schooner launched in 1908 from the yard of E. Bonne of Kerity in France.
-Her dimension were 106.0′ x 24.1′ x 11.6’ and her tonnage 166 gross tons, 138 net tons.
+She measured 106.0′ x 24.1′ x 11.6′ and her tonnage was 166 gross tons, 138 net tons.
 It is unclear if she was fitted with any auxiliary engine as built.
 At some stage she was purchased and converted into a private yacht and re-named Navaho.

 In 1934 she was purchased by a John Rymill of Penola Station, South Australia who was organising and funding an 3 year expedition to Antartica.
-The schooner was modified for her new role which included being re-engined, hull strengthening and a change of name to RY Penola.
-Her conversion also included twin 4S CSA diesel engines delivering by National Gas and Oil Engineering Co Ltd., Ashton-under-Lyme delivering 26 nominal horse power.
+The schooner was modified for her new role which included being re-engined, her hull was strengthened and a her name changed to RY Penola.
+Her conversion also included the installation of twin 4S CSA diesel engines by National Gas and Oil Engineering Co Ltd., Ashton-under-Lyme delivering 26 nominal horse power.
 She spent the years between 1934-37 on the expedition with operational base in the Falkland Islands but much of her time around Graham Land, Antartica where the expedition was based.

 On completion of the expedition the Penola returned to the UK and was purchased in 1938 by the Vyner family from Yorkshire who utilised her as a grain carrier between their small Highland estate of Isle Martin, Loch Broom and Liverpool.